 Hardware encryption that will protect the hard drive from unauthorized access.
 Try the Trusted Platform Module (TPM), which is a hardware chip that stores cryptographic keys.
-When the TPM is enabled, the hard drive is locked until the user is able to authentic their login.
+When the TPM is enabled, the hard drive is locked until the user is able to authenticate their login.

 Encrypt root volumes without manually entering your passwords.
 If you have built a highly automated cloud environment, build upon that work with automated encryption.
-If you are using Linux, try the Network Bound Disk Encryption (NBDE) which works on both physical and virtual machines.
+If you are using Linux, try the Network Bound Disk Encryption (NBDE), which works on both physical and virtual machines.
 Bonus: make TPM part of the NBDE and provide two layers of security (the NMDE will help protect networked environments, while the TPM will work on premises).

 Protect your data in motion:

-- Encrypt your network session.
+Encrypt your network session.
 Data in motion is at a much higher risk of interception and alteration.
 Try the Internet Protocol Security (IPsec) which is an extension of the Internet Protocol that uses cryptography.

-- Select products that already implement security standards.
+Select products that already implement security standards.
 Look for products that support the Federal Information Processing Standard (FIPS) Publication 140-2 which uses cryptographic modules to protect high-risk data.

 IT security takes time and needs iteration.
 The security landscape is always changing.
 Instead of putting pressure on yourself to get to a state of perfect security (which does not exist), focus on placing one foot in front of the other and taking reasonable, well-thought-out actions to make you more secure today than you were yesterday.